dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/usage/accessibility/focus.md

   applyPageFocus,
 } from '@dnb/eufemia/shared/helpers'

 // 1.
-Somewhere in Your app, set either an element, or a CSS Selector setPageFocusElement('.css-selector', 'MyCustomName')
+Somewhere in your app, set either an element, or a CSS Selector setPageFocusElement('.css-selector', 'MyCustomName')

 // 2.
 Later You can call this action, once it's time to activate the new focus state